xxpasixx/pam-osc/README.md

 # pam-osc
 Controll Grandma3 with Midi Decvices over Open Stage Control and a Plugin to get Feedback for Motorfaders and Button lights.

+# !!!
+V2 is still in Development !!!

 Features:
 - Send Midi Fader Values to Grandma3 Executor on Current Page
 - Send Midi Button Values to Grandma3 Executor on Current Page